akashgupta356/house-price-prediction/README.md

 # house-price-prediction
-here the project house price prediction.In this project the house owner would know about the price of their house in future . in the problem i used linear reggretion algorithm for build the to predict house price in future.
+here i build a project house price prediction.In this project the house owner want know about the price of their house in future . in the problem i used linear reggretion algorithm for build a modol that madol is capable to predict house price in future.

 project Description